willxxy/willxxy.github.io/blog/fifth.md

 God is present today.

- When I woke up today, I felt rushed.
-I woke up a bit late for church, consequently leading to my tardiness to the 11:30 AM service.
-In my lateness, while I was approaching church, I saw an all too familiar car behind me and with this hunch, I called my non-biological brother, Kevin Kim, and asked if he was the black Hyundai Tucson tailgating me.
+When I woke up, I felt rushed because I was going to be late for the 11:30 AM service at church.
+In my lateness, while I was approaching church, I saw an all too familiar car behind me.
+I acted upon this hunch by calling my non-biological brother, Kevin Kim, and asked if he was the black Hyundai Tucson tailgating me.
 He answered my question with a comedic observation: ‘I see that you are late for church.’
 Man, I love that guy.

 At that point in time, I speculated that today was going to be a splendid day.